-Analogue House was created in response to the barriers workers in the adult industry face in accessing safe, respectful, and responsive mental health care.This is a a private mental health service providing therapeutic support under Medicare Mental Health Care Plans, the National Disability Insurance Scheme (NDIS), and private pay arrangements.Services are currently available via telehealth and in the near future a clinical setting will be offered for in person support.Analogue House Objectives:• Provide direct mental health support to groups and individuals
+Analogue House was created in response to the barriers workers in the adult industry face in accessing safe, respectful, and responsive mental health care.This is a a private mental health service providing therapeutic support under Medicare Mental Health Care Plans, the National Disability Insurance Scheme (NDIS), and private pay arrangements.Services are currently available via telehealth.
+It's hoped in person support will also become availble.Analogue House Objectives:• Provide direct mental health support to groups and individuals

 • Deliver services in a private, stigma aware, and accessible environment